What is Sexy Summer Jobs?

-The programme aims to retain skills and talent in Dunedin by helping the city's businesses find talented students to meet their business needs.
+The programme aims to retain skills and talent in Dunedin by helping businesses find talented students to meet their business needs.

 Sexy Summer Jobs enables businesses to test an intern's capabilities in a real-world environment, often giving them the confidence to employ a student on a more permanent basis – around 50% of the interns placed are offered an employment contract post-internship.

 Businesses can find an intern through their own networks and can also attend a ‘Speed Dating’ event to meet potential interns in person.
 The internship project should challenge and stimulate the intern.
-Internships typically run for 8-16 weeks, depending on the type of project/s given to the intern.
+Internships typically run for 8-16 weeks.

 A fund has been set up to help Dunedin businesses take on a student intern, which reduces the level of risk when employing a new person.